-UW-Madison's policy regarding reporting child abuse is currently under review.
+UW-Madison's policy regarding reporting child abuse is located here.
 To comply with state law, all employees who become aware of potential child abuse or neglect should report to law enforcement or child protective services.

 Response to a Reported Crime